UBCSailbot/docs/docs/reference/github/workflow/issues.md

 ![image](../../../assets/images/github/workflow/new_feature_template.png)

 At this point, you should give a succinct title and describe the issue in the textbox.
-For each section, you should add the following information:

-- **Purpose**: Why is this issue being created and what problem does it solve?
-- **Description**: How the issue might be resolved and some potential blockers/extra considerations.
-- **Resources**: Any relevant external resources that may help solve the problem.
+You will also see some templated sections to fill out.
+Try to give only the necessary details to make a clear and concise issue.
 If you are unsure on how to construct your issue, take a look at current or past issues and ask the software leads for further guidance if necessary.

+Finally, feel free to [make suggestions](https://github.com/UBCSailbot/.github/issues/templates/edit) on new templates or changing current templates!

 !!! tip